Below is a short video about checkup appointments and revisions with ClearCorrect.

 Some easy troubleshooting tips include:

 - Try backtracking a step to help the teeth move that extra little bit due to stubborn teeth or patient non-compliance.
+(Backtracking gets best results with a fresh aligner.)

 - Ask your patient if they are currently taking bisphosphonates or any product that would affect the osteoblast & osteoclast cells' production.